ComputationalMovementAnalysis/FS21/README.md

 - if we use utterances, everyone needs to subscribe to the repo
 - don't duplicate prerequisites and reading assignments
 - update the learning outcomes, they are outdated!
+- think about making peer feedback mandatory (i.e. for a mandatory submission)

 # ToDos for FS2021: